 The Hometown Tree

-I have just finished working on an exciting project with the children and staff of St Mary & St Giles South.
+I worked on an exciting project with the children and staff of St Mary & St Giles South.
 I was asked to create a permanent installation enabling the pupils of 2017 to leave an artistic legacy in the school to commemorate the 50th birthday of Milton Keynes.
 Enabling and participation are an important part of my practice and I decided to design a collaborative piece of art which everyone could add to individually.
 All the parts would join together to form a whole, expressing the collective vision of everyone in the school.

 The Hometown Tree is like a school family tree.
 It has the strong, central structure of the trunk, growing into branches that support the individual ceramic leaves which stand for every person who took part.
 Each leaf was designed, made and glazed by a pupil, teacher, or teaching assistant.
 The leaves are all personal but also all connected.